zorkzou/Molden2AIM/README.md

     Iatom : Ncore     or    Element: Ncore
     ...

 where Ncore is the number of core electrons replaced by ECP or MCP.
 Atom/element with Ncore=0 can be ignored.
-For example, a cluster with atoms N_1, N_2, N_3, Pt_4, and Pt_5, it can be
+For example, for a cluster with the atoms N_1, N_2, N_3, Pt_4, and Pt_5, it can be

     [Core]
     Pt: 60